 Skip to content

-If the AC drain line is clogged, turn cooling off when water is backing up, the drain pan is full, or the float switch has stopped the system.
-Check only safe visible items, avoid forcing repeated restarts, and schedule Abraham AC to inspect the drain, pan, float switch, coil, airflow, and maintenance needs before water damage spreads.
+If an AC drain line is clogged, needs cleaning, or the AC is not draining in Broward County, start with safety: turn cooling off when water is backing up, the drain pan is full, or the float switch has stopped the system.
+Check only visible items, do not bypass the float switch or force repeated restarts, and schedule Abraham AC to inspect the condensate drain, pan, float switch, coil, airflow, and maintenance needs before water damage spreads.

 Start With Water Safety